 Disclosure to overseas recipients

-However, where there is no requirement for us to disclose personal information to an overseas recipient, we will either seek your consent or amend the information to ensure your personal information is not identifiable.
+We may need to provide your personal information to an overseas recipient as part of our work.
+Disclosure may be in accordance with legislation or international information-sharing agreements.
+This may occur, for example, in relation to a law enforcement matter such as a criminal investigation.
+Where there is no requirement for us to disclose personal information to an overseas recipient, we will either seek your consent or amend the information to ensure your personal information is not identifiable.

 - unauthorised access

 Personal information that we hold in Commonwealth records is managed securely through our record-keeping systems.
 We safeguard our IT systems against unauthorised access and ensure that paper-based files are physically secured.
 We also ensure that personal information within our systems is only accessible to staff on a need-to-know basis.